adii-coder/Localrepoo/README.md

-only python codes available here
+only python codes available here and also frontend develeoped